Special Offer

 How would you define one-way data flow and two-way data binding?
 What is the difference between the two?

-The applicant’s ability to answer this question demonstrates deep understanding of the important foundational principles of JavaScript.
-Candidates who are unfamiliar with these terms may not have the experience required to be successful in the position.
-What to look for:
+The applicant’s ability to answer this question demonstrates a deep understanding of the important foundational principles of JavaScript.
+Candidates unfamiliar with these terms may not have the experience required to succeed in the position.

 • Ability to define the two concepts in a clear, concise manner